tim-kelso/data-viz/README.md

-# tidyTuesday
+# Data visualisation
-Repo for weekly data visualisation projects in R from rfordatascience/tidytuesday
+Repo for weekly data visualisation projects in R (from rfordatascience/tidytuesday)

 I give myself an hour to create a meaningful visualisation from the week's data.
 I add notes on key takeaways and potential next steps, including improvements to the graph/s.